How I.M. Pei's Bank of China Tower changed Hong Kong's skyline

 Instantly iconic

 The instantly iconic Bank of China Tower was a stunning feat considering the constrained site, limited budget, and the unusually high structural demands of building a skyscraper in Hong Kong.
-Due to the region's frequent typhoons, the wind load requirement for buildings over 300 meters tall was more than double that necessary for New York City and the "Windy City" of Chicago -- 4.3 kilopascals for buildings of a height of more then 300m, in the year of 1983.
+Due to the region's frequent typhoons, the wind load requirement was more than double that necessary for New York City and the "Windy City" of Chicago -- 4.3 kilopascals for buildings of a height of more then 300m, in the year of 1983.

-To use as much of the small site as possible, Pei divided the square plan with two diagonals, ending with four triangular quadrants.
-To create the tapered tower, Pei shifted the four triangular sections so that each section reached a different height in sequence, ending with one single triangular shaft to mark to top section.
+To use as much of the small site as possible, Pei divided the square plan with two diagonals, ending up with four triangular quadrants.
+To create the tapered tower, Pei shifted the four triangular sections so that each section reached a different height in sequence, ending with one single triangular shaft to mark the top section.

 His intuition that the triangular sections would make good structural sense was verified by Leslie Robertson, his long-term collaborator who would later become the lead structural engineer on the Twin Towers of the World Trade Center in New York.

-Robertson then created innovative structural details that allowed the appearance of simplicity to be achieved through an innovative "megastructure" system made up by vertical columns, diagonal bracing, and horizontal stiffening plates.
-He also designed structural joints that allowed all members to work together as a singular three-dimensional system, which allowed for maximum structural and economic efficiency.
+Robertson created structural details that gave the appearance of simplicity.
+His innovative "mega-structure" design was comprised of vertical columns, diagonal bracing, and horizontal stiffening plates, with unique joints to allow these components to work together as a singular three-dimensional system.
+This provided maximum structural and economic efficiency.

-As a result, the tower would end up using less than half of the steel of a typical Hong Kong tall building.
+As a result, the tower would end up using less than half the steel of a typical Hong Kong tall building.

 Feng shui forces

 The initial design caused an unexpected storm of controversy.
 The most vocal critics of the building were, and remain today, the city's feng shui masters.
 For neither I.M.
-Pei or his client the Bank of China considered the Chinese philosophical system of harmonizing with the surrounding environment prior or during the building's design.
+Pei nor his client the Bank of China considered the Chinese philosophical system of harmonizing with the surrounding environment prior to or during the building's design.

 The seemingly sharp corners of the triangular vertical volume were described by the feng shui masters as akin to knife blades aiming at the building's neighbors, namely the Government House, the Prince of Wales Barracks, and the HSBC tower.
 To this day, the building is still referred to by some as the "Vertical Knife."